root-project/root/docbook/users-guide/WritingGUI.md

 ```

 It returns a pointer to a new tab container frame ready for use in your
 class.
-If you need to hide/show this frame depending on the object’s
+If you need to hide/show this frame depending on the object's
 status, you should store it in a data member.
 See for examples:
 **`TH1Editor`**, **`TH2Editor`**.

-### Base-Class Editors Control
+#### Base-Class Editors Control

 Full control over base-class editors can be achieved by re-implementing
 virtual method void `TGedFrame::ActivateBaseClassEditors(TClass` `*cl)`.